jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 # React Popover Layout Algorithm

-This article is an overview of the layout algorithms used for react-popover.
-If you are curious about what react-popover is or why it exists then you may want to read a recent article detailing its back-story.
+This is a technical document regarding the design and layout techniques used in react-popover.
+If you are generally curious about what react-popover is, why it exists, etc. then you may want to read a recent article detailing its back-story.

 ----

 ## Component Anatomy

-There are three core and independent components in our system: Target, Popover, Frame.
-There is also an auxiliary component within Popover called Tip.

-Our system knows virtually nothing about the core components except their position and bounding box dimensions.
-Ditto for Tip except we additionally must know at which degree it is in a "upward pointing state".
+![](anatomy-components.png)

+##### Parts

+Our system is built around the presence of the following three components: Target, Popover, and Frame.
+Additionally we also take into account a Tip component but its importance is auxiliary, not core, since its removal would not significantly change our system.

+##### Roles

 Target is the aim of Popover.
-Popover is the thing we are trying to automatically position relative to Target.
-Popover's position can also be influenced by Frame.
-Frame is the bounding box that Popover's own bounding box must be/should be within (which semantic to use is configurable as we will see).
-Tip is a visual aid hinting that Popover refers to Target.
-Tip is positioned relative to Popover, but also Target as we will see.

-![](anatomy-components.png)
+Frame is the bounding box that Popover should remain within.
+And Popover itself is the thing we are positioning in relation to these.
+Tip is a visual cue reflecting Popover's aim and is positioned relative to Popover and Target.

+##### Assumptions

+Our system knows virtually nothing about the three core components except their position and dimensions.
+Tip is slightly different in that we additionally must know at which degree it is in a "upward pointing state".